 2.Payoff the most expensive debt first

 As more expensive debt charges higher interest rates, it’s better to get rid of the highest debt amount.
-By this strategy, the credit card payment with the highest annual percentage rate is increased while you can make the minimum payment on the rest of your credit cards.
+By this strategy, the credit card payment with the highest annual percentage rate is increase while you can make the minimum payment on the rest of your credit cards.

 3.Debt consolidation loan